 If you are investing in properties in your own time, you may think that you can manage properties yourself.
 This will only be the case if you live nearby and only have a couple of homes.
 If you are living somewhere else, then it will be impossible to have peace of mind that your properties are not being abused.
 In this case, a property manager is not just a wise move but a vital asset to your portfolio.

 The amount you pay for your property will be reflected in the amount of rent you will receive in the long run.
 Although there is the chance to buy bank-repossessed homes cheaply, generally speaking, the cheaper the property, the less ROI you will achieve.

 If you are looking for cheap properties, then you will need to consider a renovation budget.
 Letting substandard properties in the UK is not worthwhile.
 Asides your reputations the type of tenants you will get in a dilapidated property are not those that will look after your crumbling home for you.

-If you are looking for a short term return on your money, invest in properties that are ready to let.
+If you are looking for a short term return on your money, you should be investing in rental properties that are ready to let.
 If you have money to invest and are looking for long term return on investment, then taking on renovation projects can be worthwhile.
 But, here you will need to ensure that the properties you buy are structurally sound and that they are worth the money you but them for.
 Damp, dry and wet rot, and bad electrical wiring and outdated plumbing are just a handful of problems you can find when you buy cheap property.